 The language we use is a powerful tool to improve employee belonging.
 The average person speaks 13,500 words daily.
 If used intentionally, that is 13,500 opportunities for positive impact, influence, connection, education and relationships.
 If used incorrectly, that is 13,500 chances for conflict, distrust and harm.

 The importance of words is taught to children at a young age.
 As a child, If I used a word that I did not understand, my parents directed me to the dictionary to research the word and come back with better ways to use it, or an understanding of why I should not use the word.
 We see this importance placed on words for children through spelling bees, lines for discipline and written apologies after conflict.

 In adulthood, the line between appropriate and inappropriate language is not as clear.
 Hurtful words are often supported by arguments of opinion, free speech, and cultural differences.
-Workplaces are unique environments where employers have the power to set expectations about language is not acceptable at work, and language that is encouraged.
+Workplaces are unique environments where employers have the power to set expectations about the words that are not acceptable at work and language that is encouraged.

 Setting language expectations does not have to be an uncomfortable or a limiting experience.
 Encouraging healthy language use can be culture enhancing, belonging building and a bonding experience for your entire team.

 We put together some tips we use at Lunaria to use language to improve employee belonging.

 1.Put language expectations in your brand book

 We set a lot of language expectations at work outside of the diversity and inclusion space.
 We do this with titles, keywords and brand guidelines.
-Language used conversationally at work should be no different.
+The language used conversationally at work should be no different.
 Putting language expectations in your brand book normalizes the standard from practice to culture.

 At Lunaria we put two extra slides in our brand book deck:

-- Words we don’t like, defines harmful language and includes a link to resources that employees can access to understand why certain language choices are harmful.
+- Words we don’t like defines the harmful language and includes a link to resources that employees can access to understand why certain language choices are harmful.

 - Words we like outlines alternative words team members can use to defined harmful language.